Southern Utah's Local Insurance Agency(435) 628-0993

 What we do for our clients

 OnPoint clients get a real person on the phone within hours of a loss — usually the same agent who wrote the policy.
 We coordinate with the adjuster, push back on lowball estimates, recommend local contractors we trust, and make sure ALE, ordinance & law, and code-upgrade coverages all get used.
-Contact us the moment something happens — before you call the 800 number.
+Contact us the moment something happens, whether you call us first or call your carrier and loop us in right after.

 Get a real quote